V/H/S/Halloween (2025) review – All tricks, very few treats

 I enjoyed Fun Size a little.
 It’s really played for laughs and the characters are obnoxious enough that you will find their, honestly quite inventive, demise pretty enjoyable.
 Home Haunt is a competent enough segment, as well.
 It feels similar to Deadstream in that it’s just good old fashioned splatter horror chaos with some traditional Halloween villains and enough over-the-top gore to keep genre fans happy.

 Let’s go onto the bad and most of these issues are present in each and every segment.
-Just in general, this feels like a big step backwards in terms of the things that make found footage tough to enjoy.
+Just in general, this feels like a big step backwards in terms of the technical aspects of found footage.
+You know?
+The stuff that makes the genre tough to enjoy.

 The shaky cam is back and shakier than ever.
-I think it might be time for the series to move onto some traditionally filmed horror shorts.
-The whole VHS thing is little more than a name, now.
-There’s no need to keep up the shoddy presentation.

 There’s lots of that annoying camera interference that is so prevalent in these films, including jumping shots, stuttering audio, and random glitching.
 It’s completely obnoxious and, again, present in practically every segment.
 Oh, there’s also an abundance of that incredibly amateur quick zoom-in, zoom-out shit that so many V/H/S shorts have.

 There is a ton of mindless screaming in every segment which goes way beyond being simply annoying, as well.
 Sound production is very poor; voices are too low in the mix and jump scare stuff is far too high.
 You are going to be repeatedly reaching for your remote if watching this late at night.
-It should also be pointed out that V/H/S/Halloween has an overwhelming desire to shock and gross out the viewer rather than scare them.

-This is by far the goriest entry and that’s going to get old fast for a lot of viewers.
-It’s as if the directors confused horror with simple mindless violence.
 There’s a cheapness to V/H/S/Halloween, as well, that deserves mention.
 It feels as if most of the segments were filmed in the same warehouse.
 It comes across as very low effort and made for maximum turnover.
+I think it might be time to step away from the found footage presentation style.
+Let’s see what directors can do with a proper traditional setup.

 From Dull to Depraved

-The wrap-around segment, Diet Phantasma, is extremely reminiscent of Total Wrap from V/H/S/85 in both style and presentation.
-I’m guessing they were going for a sort of B-Movie approach but I just didn’t find it very interesting.
-It continues a tradition of kinda dull frame stories.
 The first actual segment, Coochie Coochie Coo, basically takes a single element from Barbarian and tries to run with it.
 The characters are obnoxious, the dialogue is poor, and there isn’t much to recommend unless you really haven’t had your fill of naked old people with 8 tits.

 I’m not even going to talk about Kid Print because that’s clearly what the director wants people to do.
-All I will say is that it’s pathetically try-hard with its edginess and designed to appeal to morons who think that peeling the faces off of young children has a place somewhere in horror.
-I will say that the producers deserve some serious criticism for plugging this segment into the middle of an anthology horror movie that so many non-genre fans watch.
-Like Megan is Missing, this is one of those things that blurs the line between horror and perversion.
+All I will say is that it’s pathetically try-hard with its edginess and designed to appeal to people who think that peeling the faces off of young children has a place somewhere in horror.

 Although Fun Size made me laugh it will probably end up being the most divisive segment.
 It really hammers one particular joke to a point that will really piss some people off.
 As mentioned earlier, my biggest complaint, as a whole, is the lack of horror.
 This is just a collection of shorts that are designed purely to shock.
 I don’t associate Halloween with splatter horror, I associate it far more with ghost stories and tales of the supernatural.